Youth Mission Trip

 ST. JOHN’S YOUTH MISSION TRIPS: Fun, Fellowship and Faith in Practice

 Each summer shortly after school ends, St. John's sponsors a Youth Mission Trip that is open to all St. John's youth who are high school through college age.
-Last summer we sent 19 youth and 9 adult chaperones to Appalachia in Eastern Kentucky.
+Last summer we sent 17 youth and 7 adult chaperones to Appalachia in Eastern Kentucky.
 There, they worked on projects to make homes warmer, safer and drier.
-Construction activities included installing new floors, building new steps and porches, installing new siding, as well as toher home maintenance and repair activities.
-Combined with five full days of construction activities, there were fun and fellowship activities each evening, all of which occurred in a Christian based setting.
+Construction activities included installing new floors, building new steps and porches, installing new siding, as well as other home maintenance and repair activities.
+Combined with five full days of construction activities, there was fun and fellowship each evening, all of which occurred in a Christian based setting.

 Throughout the year, there are fundraising activities that the youth participate in to help cover the costs of the mission trips.
 These fundraisers cover about half of the costs and the other half is paid for by the participants.

 Interested youth and adults should contact the church office for more information.